 Statistics show that sexual assault is a real thing that happens on every campus.
-It happens in and outside of dating relationships and to people of all genders.
-But you might not expect it to affect you or someone you know.
+It happens in and outside of dating relationships and to people of all gender identities, expressions, and orientations.
 What should you do if it does?

 Understand that you are not alone and there are resources available to help you, whether you recently experienced an assault, or whether it has been weeks, months, or years.